peterroe/finse/README.md

 **--link**

-* Display the absolute path of the file
+* Display the absolute path of the file.
+That way other files can be accessed directly through the terminal

 ### Motivation